"That right there is one of the most basic moves in the history of wrestling but when it's applied by The Big Show it could be a finishing move."

 - Paul Wight, billed as The Giant in WCW and The Big Show in WWE.
 Injuries and weight troubles kept him from reaching his fullest potential, and many fans began calling him "The Big Slow" (a moniker either given to him or made canon by The Rock).
 However, his most recent return to WWE sees him a good fifty pounds lighter than when he left, and he's moving a little better; on top of that, at least in comparison with The Great Khali (see below), the fans love him.
 He also epitomizes the giant being pushed to the top, as his first ever match was in the main event of a WCW pay-per-view for the world championship.
 However, he has put his generally basic repertoire to good use; a chest slap has become one of his signature moves—he shushes the audience, and then smacks the guy, allowing the crack of a hand the size of a frying pan to echo throughout the arena.
 He had a wide variety of moves in the WCW, including the kip-up and athletic slams.
 He was so unique, he is the only wrestler that won PWI's Rookie of the Year and Wrestler of the Year in his debut.
-There was even rumors that, during his days in WCW, he was even training to do a moonsault.
+He claims that he could do moonsaults in his WCW days, even.

 - Jorge Gonzales, billed as El Gigante in WCW and Giant Gonzalez in WWE.
 May be more well-known for the "naked" bodysuit he was required to wear as the latter.
 He feuded with The Undertaker while "The Deadman" was in his prime.
-He is a former member of the Argentinean nation basketball team.
-Gonzales would have competed in the 1988 Olympics, but he was drafted by the Hawks two month before the games.
+His profile at the wwe.com Alumni Gallery lists his height as 8 feet, but it was actually more like 7'6".
+Incidentally, he was a member of the Argentinean national basketball team; he would have competed in the 1988 Olympics, but he was drafted by the Atlanta Hawks two months before the games.

 - British wrestler Giant Haystacks, also known as the Loch Ness Monster in Stampede Wrestling and as just Loch Ness during his brief run in WCW in February-March 1996.
 He debuted before the WCW SuperBrawl VI PPV as the newest member of the Dungeon of Doom, but left the group in time to lose to the Giant (Big Show) at WCW Uncensored 96 in March.